Re: Store #9137 - 14250 Prairie Avenue Hawthorne, CA 90250

 I will never, ever set foot inside of, or spend another dime of my money in, a Walgreens establishment.Christine could benefit from customer service and sensitivity training - and a reminder that each and every customer deserves to be treated with dignity and respect.

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-Dreamer310 is overall dissatisfied with Walgreens.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+The author is overall dissatisfied with Walgreens.
+Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Walgreens.